-What are consumer insights?
+What are Consumer Insights?

-Consumer insights is valuable information gained through accurate and deep understanding of customers, based on their buying behavior, brand experiences, beliefs, needs, and motivation.
+Consumer insights refer to valuable information gained through accurate and deep understanding of customers, based on their buying behavior, brand experiences, beliefs, needs, and motivation.
 Insights go beyond raw data or research, it is a multi-view of your customers derived from a strategic analysis of qualitative and quantitative data.
 The goal is to achieve profound insight into the customer, through the correct interpretation of data, and develop strategies that lead to customer loyalty and new customer acquisition.

-How to get consumer insights?
+How to get Consumer Insights?

 Consumer insight analysis allows business to know who their audience is.
 In the digital signage and retail industries, for instance, marketers have come to realize that in order to achieve this deeper understanding of the customer, they must make use of analytics.
 In such technology-driven industries, analytics can tremendously help in delivering the right message to the right audience.

 Various forms of analytics exist, providing information about consumer activity and behavior.
 When using digital signage, integrated face analysis technology gives business a more detailed look into the individuals who come into contact with the displays.
 Through cameras installed on and integrated into the displays, analytical data can show everything from the duration of time someone watches an ad or message, to exactly who watches it.
 The analytics technology is completely anonymous and at no point is any personal information collected or stored.